apalache-mc/apalache/docs/src/tutorials/snowcat-tutorial.md

 In Step 1, Snowcat complained about the name `RM`.
 The reason for that is very simple: Snowcat does type analysis for each declaration in isolation.
-Hence, it had failed, as soon as it met a reference to the constant `RM` in the definition of `Message`:
+Hence, it failed, as soon as it met a reference to the constant `RM` in the definition of `Message`:

 ```tla